javierhf/technical-write-me/docs/articles/single-responsibility-principle-tw/index.md

 | **Reviewers** |	Validate the information provided by collaborators when required. |
 | **Technical Writer** | <ol><li>Converts information into content.</li><li>Manages release process.</li><ol> |

-**By specifying the responsibilities for every role** involved in our documentation we ensure that they will effectively focus where they provide more value, delegating the _content and release_ tasks to the technical writer.
+**By specifying the responsibilities for every role** involved in our documentation we ensure that they our teammates will focus in those areas where they provide more value, delegating the _content creation and release_ tasks to the technical writer.

-## How Does This Impact the Ownership of the Documentation?
+_Can you already see the benefits of this?_